 Currently, there are three major architecture patterns for Android applications, such as:

 This is a default approach when it comes to architecting the Android apps.
 And, the ‘Activity’ is responsible to process the data and updating the views.
-Activity act as a “Controller” in MVC.
+Activity act as a “Controller” in MVC model.
 However, there are some extra responsibilities as it should be part of the “View”.

 The Problem with the Standard Android: The problem is faced by the Standard Android is that both “Fragment” and “Activity” have become large in sizes, and they are quite difficult to test by Android developers.